Classifying $C^*$-algebras with both finite and infinite subquotients: Classification

 \section{Classification}

-In this section we give a general classification result of certain class of extension algebras.
+In this section we prove general classification results for several classes of extension algebras.
 The result of this section is a generalization of the classification results obtained by the authors in \cite{ERRshift}.